Parsl/parsl/docs/userguide/data.rst

-Files named with an ``ftp``, ``http`` or ``https`` URL will be staged in using HTTP GET or anonymous FTP executed as a separate Parsl task which will complete before the corresponding App executes.
+Files named with an ``ftp``, ``http`` or ``https`` URL will be staged in using HTTP GET or anonymous FTP executed as a separate Parsl task that will complete before the corresponding App executes.
 These providers cannot be used to stage out output files.